Discover Cabo de Palos underwater

 Our dives are suited for beginners as well as advanced divers.
 All dives are guided under supervision of a PADI professional with maximum 5 divers in a group.

 Due to its location and shallow reefs this area has been a obstacle for passing ships.
 During the first and second world war many ships found here their final resting place.
+The Naranjito is accessible to all divers with at least advanced certification.
+The other wrecks are a dream for deeper divers and need to be booked in advanced.

 This famous wreck found its final resting place right in front of Cabo de Palos.
 This 51 meter long cargo ship sunk in April, 1946 when a cargo shift caused it to capsize during a heavy storm.
 This is an advanced dive as the ship rest at 28 meters towards 42 meters at the stern.